woz-u/DS-Student-Resources/DS101-Basic-Statistics/DS101-Syllabus.md

 - Online students are required to have a late model laptop or desktop computer with internet access.

-- Minimum: PC (Windows 10/11) or Mac (Big Sur or newer) laptop.
+- Minimum: PC (Windows 10/11) or Mac (Big Sur or Monterey) laptop.
 8GB ram, 512GB HD, Intel Core i5,  AMD Ryzen 5, or Apple Intel or M1 Chipsets.

-- Recommended: PC (Windows 10/11) or Mac laptop(Big Sur or newer).
+- Recommended: PC (Windows 10/11) or Mac laptop(Big Sur or Monterey).
 16GB ram, 1TB SSD, Intel Core i7, AMD Ryzen 7, or Apple M1/M1 Pro Chipsets.

-- Professionals: PC (Windows 10/11) or Mac(Big Sur or newer).
+- Professionals: PC (Windows 10/11) or Mac(Big Sur or Monterey).
 32-64 GB ram, 2-8TB SSD, Intel Core i9, AMD Ryzen 9/Threadripper, or Apple M1 Max Chipsets.

 - It is a requirement that you are able to download programming resources to your laptop/desktop for this class.
 (This means you need a steady internet high bandwidth connection.)